 - Medical Journals and Articles.
 In some instances, expert witnesses can rely on current articles in highly respected medical journals to assist in proving negligence.
 These articles can show how a particular case should be handled, what the latest in treatment options are and offer precedents for cases similar to yours – all of which can be used to bolster your case.
 Frequently, malpractice attorneys can use the medical literature to cross examine opposing experts.

 Each component of the needed evidence requires extensive research, a comprehensive understanding of malpractice law and a familiarity in dealing with insurance companies and hospital administrative staff to secure needed documents.
 Depositions must be carefully prepared and conducted to set the proper pretrial testimony upon which the medical experts can rely.
 Victims are urged not to try to handle this on their own.
-Call the experienced malpractice attorneys at Schochor, Federico and Staton for expert help.
+Call the experienced malpractice attorneys at Schochor and Staton, P.A. for expert help.

-Schochor, Federico and Staton is here to help you gather evidence
+Schochor and Staton, P.A. is here to help you gather evidence

-The respected medical malpractice attorneys at Schochor, Federico and Staton have over three decades of experience serving clients in Baltimore, Maryland and Washington D.C.
+The respected medical malpractice attorneys at Schochor and Staton, P.A. have over three decades of experience serving clients in Baltimore, Maryland and Washington D.C.
 If you believe you or a loved one have been the victim of negligence that has resulted in an injury or wrongful death, call us today at 410-234-1000 to speak with one of our attorneys.
 We review your case, gather all needed evidence and litigate on your behalf for a fair settlement.